-Top tip: Fondant shapes are perfect for making in advance as long as you keep them in an airtight container and handle with care when it comes to popping them on your cake.
+Top tip: Fondant shapes are perfect for making in advance as long as you keep them in an airtight container and handle them with care when it comes to popping them on your cake.

-Recipes to try to make fondant shapes:
+Recipes to make fondant shapes:

 Recipes to try using cream:

 Classic Black Forest gateau (opens in new tab)